SIDN/entrada2/README.md

 - Use small Parquet max dictionary size, to prevent domainname column using dictionary and not Bloomfilter
 - Renamed table columns to indicate protocol source
 - Removed unused columns
-- Name servers are no nonger processed by a specific container, containers can handle any pcap
+- Name servers site pcaps are not processed by a dedicated container, a containers can handle any pcaps from any server
 - No longer saving state between pcaps, might cause some unmatched packets
 - Added s3 event based workflow
 - Added API to control containers, e.g. status/start/stop
+- Added option to include answer/authoritative/additional sections of DNS response in Parquet output

 The following deployment modes are supported: